phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 Finally, some proteins have a **quaternary structure**, which describes the protein’s interaction with other copies of itself to form a single functional unit, or a multimer.
 Many proteins do not have a quaternary structure and functions as an independent monomer.

 Proteins are can often be divided into protein domains.
 Domains are distinct functional/structural units within the protein and are typically responsible for a specific interaction or function.
 For example, The Sars-CoV-2 S protein has a Receptor Binding Domain (RBD) that is responsible for interacting with ACE2.
 The rest of the protein does not come into contact with ACE2.

-**Note to self:** also need hemoglobin ongoing example

-Now that we have a pretty good understanding of protein structure, we need to explain why the 3D structure is so important.

--->

 [^1]: Wade W. 2002.
 Unculturable bacteria--the uncharacterized organisms that cause oral infections.
 Journal of the Royal Society of Medicine, 95(2), 81–83. https://doi.org/10.1258/jrsm.95.2.81